viswatejan/azure-sdk-for-java/sdk/apimanagement/azure-resourcemanager-apimanagement/SAMPLE.md

             .define("tagId1")
             .withExistingApi("rg1", "apimService1", "5931a75ae4bbd512a88c680b")
             .withDescription(
-                "Some description that will be displayed for operation's tag if the tag is assigned to operation of the"
+                "Some description that will be displayed for operation's tag if the tag is assigned to operation of"
-                    + " API")
+                    + " the API")
             .withExternalDocsUrl("http://some.url/additionaldoc")
             .withExternalDocsDescription("Description of the external docs resource")
             .create();